 - Can open and close eye (Sleep-wake cycle)

 - May show facial expressions for no particular reason

 - Can react to a loud sound if startles

-Mild Traumatic Brain Injury also called a Brain Concussion
+3. Effects of a Mild Traumatic Brain Injury (TBI)/ Concussion

 - Headache, Migraine

 - second-most common symptom after a concussion or TBI

 - usually begins 1-week after concussion and lasts for 2-3 weeks

 - Vertigo is triggered by certain head movements , e.g., looking down at floor when vacuuming

 - With vertigo you may also experience ringing in the ears, nystagmus (jerking eye movement), loss of hearing